 Boundary Monashee (from Cawston/Keremeos)

 Give yourself a few days to explore the bounty of the Boundary Monashee Loop.
 Take Hwy 3 from Keremeos south to Osoyoos and then west into Boundary Country.
 This is a great place to relax with family, friends, or all by yourself.
-Hike in the mountains, soak in the hot springs, pan for gold or just relax at the beach.
-There are some great trails here for hikers and bikers including the iconic Great Trail (formerly the Trans Canada Trail).
+Hike in the mountains, soak in the hot springs, pan for gold or relax at the beach.
+There are some great trails here for hikers and bikers, including the iconic Trans Canada Trail.

 In the fall months, enjoy the bounty of the farmers’ markets and when the snow flies, head up to the mountains for some great skiing.

 While you’re on the Boundary Monashee Loop, take a side trip on the Big White/Boundary Road Trip.
-You can get there via Hwy 97 onto Hwy 33 from Kelowna on the Okanagan Corridor or from Cawston/Keremeos, through Osoyoos on Hwy 3.
-In the winter, get your fill of champagne powder at Big White.
-In the summer, get a different view as you ride the Bullet chair up for fantastic alpine meadow views.
+You can get there via Hwy 97 onto Hwy 33 from Kelowna on the Okanagan Corridor or Cawston/Keremeos, through Osoyoos on Hwy 3.

-There’s winter fun when the champagne powder snow falls, and in the summer, you can enjoy an event or ride the Bullet Chair for fantastic views of the alpine wildflowers and picture perfect natural surroundings.
-Try downhill biking on the mountain and feel the rush as you hurtle down the slopes at their lift-serviced bike park.
+There’s winter fun when the champagne powder snow falls at Big White, and in the summer, you can enjoy an event or ride the Bullet Chair for fantastic views of the alpine wildflowers and picture perfect natural surroundings.
+Try downhill biking on the mountain and feel the rush as you hurtle down the slopes on their lift-serviced bike park.